If your site has been hacked, Don’t Panic.

 How can I manually check if my site is listed on Google’s Safe Browsing List?

 Visit the following URL and replace example.com with your own site address.

 You can include a sub-directory if your site has one.
-The page that appears is very plain, but contains detailed information about the current status of your site, why it is listed on Google’s malware or phishing list (The google safe browsing list is actually two lists) and what to do next.
+The page that appears is very plain, but contains detailed information about the current status of your site, why it is listed on Google’s safe browsing list, and what to do next.

 What to do once your site is clean:

 Congratulations!!
 Definitely crack open your favorite beverage and take a long sip!
 Now you need to make darn sure your site doesn’t get hacked again.
 Here’s how:

 - Install Wordfence and run regular scans on your WordPress site.

 - Make sure WordPress and all plugins and themes are kept up to date.
 This is the most important thing you can do to secure your site.

 - Make sure you use strong passwords that are hard to guess.